dmulyalin/NORFAB/docs/norfab_getting_started.md

     - nornir-worker-1
 ```

-1. Broker configuration section
+1. Broker configuration inventory section
 2. URL to listen for connections on - ``localhost`` port ``5555`` in this case
-3. Workers configuration section
+3. Workers configuration inventory section
 4.  [glob pattern](https://docs.python.org/3/library/fnmatch.html) that will match
-    all workers with ``nornir-`` in the name and map ``common.yaml`` context for
+    all workers with ``nornir-`` in the name and map ``common.yaml`` file content for
-    each such a worker
+    each of them
 5. Worker definition to map inventory file to a specific worker that has name ``nornir-worker-1``
 6. Topology section to define what components to run
 7. Start broker process